micahco/micahcowell.com/src/archive/programmers-paradox.md

 *Computing, programming, "The Web"*

-:	Simple and pure concepts
+:	Harmless and pure concepts

 	But it seems the purest of ideas are corporeally corrupted